Risk Management

 • Management of major project progress

-Risk management, including the secretariat of this committee, is jointly supervised and promoted by Corporate Strategy Dept., Administration and Legal Dept., and Auditing Dept. In addition, the status of risk management is reported annually to the Board of Directors.
+Risk management, including the secretariat of this committee, is jointly supervised and promoted by Investment Management Dept., and Administration and Legal Dept. In addition, the status of risk management is reported annually to the Board of Directors.

 Individual risks are evaluated and managed by the following committees.